 using school courtyards to engage students in learning science with mobile learning (i.e. iPads).
 The modules

-developed for this project will integrate science with other academic
+developed for this project will also integrate science with other academic

 national science standards (i.e. Next Generation Science Standards) as well as other